-Market values of both our debt and equity investments ended the 1st quarter 2011 above their levels at November 30, 2010, contributing to an increase of \$8.2 million in total assets.
-Interest and distributions received from our investments declined slightly during the quarter while the increase in total assets during the quarter resulted in increased asset-based expenses.
-Total leverage decreased as a percent of total assets and we maintained our monthly distribution of \$0.125 per share.
+Market values of our debt investments increased during the 2nd quarter while market values of our MLP investments declined in May from year-to-date highs earlier in the quarter, contributing to an overall decrease of \$1.7 million in total assets.
+Interest and distributions received from our investments increased slightly during the quarter.
+Although quarter-end total assets decreased, average total assets for the quarter increased as compared to the 1st quarter, resulting in increased asset based expenses.
+Total leverage as a percent of total assets was unchanged and we maintained our monthly distribution of \$0.125 per share.
 Additional information on the results of our operations is discussed in more detail below.